hahuaz/hahuaz.dev/frontend/posts/upload-a-file-to-s3-by-using-pre-signed-url.md

 ---
-title: "Upload a file to S3 by using signed URL"
+title: "Upload a file to S3 by using pre-signed URL"
-summary: "Pre-signed URL can be used by clients to upload a file to an S3 bucket, without requiring the client to have AWS credentials or permission."
+summary: "Pre-signed URL can be used by clients to upload a file to an S3 bucket, without requiring the client to have AWS credentials."
-createdAt: "2023-01-22"
+createdAt: "2023-08-16"
 tags: ['cdk', 's3']
 image: '/images/posts/upload-a-file-to-s3-by-using-signed-url/upload.png'
 ---

+The completed project can be found [here](https://github.com/hahuaz/cdk-examples/tree/dev/s3-pre-signed-url-file-upload).

+## Introduction

 Pre-signed URL can be used by clients to upload a file to an S3 bucket, without requiring the client to have AWS credentials or permission.
 This is made possible by the fact that the pre-signed URL includes a signature that is generated using the AWS credentials in the backend.
-This signature acts as a form of authentication, allowing the client to upload the file to the specified S3 bucket without needing to provide their own AWS credentials.
+This signature acts as a form of authentication allowing the client to upload the file to the specified S3 bucket without needing to provide their own AWS credentials.
 This is particularly useful in situations where it is not practical or secure to provide clients with direct access to an S3 bucket.
 For example, if a website allows users to upload images, it would not be secure to provide each user with their own AWS credentials.
 Using a pre-signed URL also enables the developer to set the expiration time, which means that the URL will only be valid for a certain period of time.
 This ensures that the client can only upload the file within the specified time frame, and prevents the URL from being used after the expiration time.

-### What will we be doing?
+## What will we be doing?

-We will create a CDK app that deploys an S3 bucket and lambda that generates pre-signed URL.
+We will create a CDK app that provision an S3 bucket and lambda that generates pre-signed URL.
 The CDK app will use [Lambda URLs](https://docs.aws.amazon.com/lambda/latest/dg/lambda-urls.html) instead of API Gateway to keep the infrastructure as simple as possible.
 Then we will create simple client that uploads a media file (mp4) to our S3 bucket.

-The completed project can be found [here](https://github.com/hahuaz/cdk-examples/tree/dev/s3-signed-url-file-upload).
+Flow will be as following: First, the client will hit Lambda for pre-signed URL.
+Once the client has this URL, it will directly talk to the S3 API to upload the file exactly where it needs to be without needing any middleman.
+This makes things faster and simpler, as the client and S3 can interact directly.
+No need for extra servers in between!

-### Prerequisites
+## Prerequisites

 - Having [AWS CLI](https://aws.amazon.com/cli/) and [AWS CDK CLI](https://docs.aws.amazon.com/cdk/v2/guide/cli.html) installed on your machine and being familiar with them.

-### Start a new CDK project
+## Infrastructure as Code

+First we need to create a CDK app.
 Open up your terminal in empty directory and execute:

 ```bash
 cdk init app --language typescript
 ```
 Head over your CDK starter file that is in the "bin" directory and populate it with your environment variables.

 ```ts
 new DeploySpaToAwsStack(app, 'DeploySpaToAwsStack', {